finos/finos-deg/.github/CONTRIBUTING.md

 in place, and there are [additional legal requirements](https://finosfoundation.atlassian.net/wiki/spaces/FINOS/pages/75530375/Legal+Requirements) that must also be met.**

-As a result, PRs submitted to the FINOS Financial Objects project cannot be accepted until you have a CLA in place with the Foundation.
+As a result, PRs submitted to the FINOS Dcentralized Ecosytem Growht Program cannot be accepted until you have a CLA in place with the Foundation.

 # Contributing Issues